spinleft/DBEC-GP-MPI-HETERO/README.md

     imag3d-mpi-hetero, real3d-mpi-hetero

 The provided makefile allows compilation of the DBEC-GP-MPI-HETERO programs, which rely on `mpicc` compiler being installed on the system.
 The `mpicc` compiler is provided with the MPI implementation and does not have to be installed separately.
+The special `compiler=icc` flag indicates that `mpicc` relies on Intel's C compiler, and should be used if MPI itself was compiled with it.

 Programs can perform data transposes in two ways: via built-in transpose routine, or via FFTW transpose interface.
 If FFTW is used for data transposes, additional `transpose=fftw` parameter should be passed to `make` command.
 If the built-in transpose routine is used, FFTW library without MPI support may be used.